 Treatment will depend on the cause of your balance disorder and may include:

 Treating any underlying causes.
-Antibiotics or antifungal treatments may be needed.
+Depending on the cause, you may need antibiotics or antifungal treatments.
 These can treat ear infections that are causing your balance disorder.

 Changes in lifestyle.
-Some symptoms may be eased by changes in diet and activity.
+You may be able to ease some symptoms with changes in diet and activity.
 This includes quitting smoking or avoiding nicotine.

 Epley maneuver (Canalith repositioning maneuvers).
 These are a specialized series of movements of your head and chest.
-The goal is to reposition the otoliths into a position in your inner ear where they don’t trigger symptoms.
+The goal is to reposition particles in your semicircular canals into a position where they don’t trigger symptoms.

 Surgery.
-This is used when medications and other therapies are unable to control your symptoms.
+When medicine and other therapies are unable to control your symptoms, you may need surgery.
 The procedure depends on the underlying cause of the disorder.
 The goal is to stabilize and repair inner ear function.